 - Pop Century Resort and Art of Animation Resort Station: This will be a shared station between the two beloved Value Resorts.
 Both resort themes will be pulled into this colorful station!
 Enjoy views of Hourglass Lake that separates Pop Century and Art of Animation.

 5 – Cabins with Character

 The Skyliner cabins will feature all our favorite Disney characters designed on the outside of the cabin.
 Characters Disney has mentioned or shown in art renderings include the “Fab Five” characters, Beast and Belle, and Hitchhiking Ghosts.
-The cabins will seat 8 guests per cabins.
+The cabins will seat up to 10 guests per cabins.
 While this doesn’t seem like many people, it is still suspected this form of gondola system can transport 3,000+ people in one hour!
 It has been confirmed that the Skyliner will not have air-conditioning.
 With the Florida heat, this sounds like it will be painfully uncomfortable but are sure Disney will have proper ventilation that will help the breeze benefit the air in the cabin!
 We also know the cabins will have an audio system allowing for announcements and safety information, much like the Monorail.

 Here are some details from Disney Cast Member Jeremy Schoolfield on the design of the gondolas: